Plan B Expat

 Temporary to permanent: 2 years

 After approximately 21 months of temporary residency, you can apply to convert to permanent.
 The conversion requires updated documentation including fresh background checks and proof that your pension income is still active.
+At this stage, your Jubilado classification is one of the recognized solvency profiles in the Migraciones requirements.

 Permanent residency maintenance